 Frugal Females Today

-When I was a young woman, I read The Good Earth by Pearl Buck.
+When I was a young woman (about 20 years old), I read The Good Earth by Pearl Buck.
 The good wife in the story struck me, the way she didn’t spend money on something new if she could fix what was broken.
 Instead of throwing things away she recycled and refurbished.
 She “made” money for her husband by not “spending” money.
 The husband in the story became a wealthy, respected man because his wife knew how to save.
 Since I read that book, I have never been the same.
 I have always thought that if I could just save money for my husband and family, it was the same as earning it for the family.

 Today is no different.
-I have had part-time jobs but still feel that saving is earning.
+I have had part-time jobs but I still feel that saving is earning.
 I am sharing here my many methods of saving.

 The Good Earth by Pearl S. Buck